eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 # Client

-- how does the user interact with the wiki?
+How does the user interact with the wiki?

 ## Wiki Compiler